Academic Master

 Review of Co-Investment in Telecommunications

-In the near future broadband infrastructure services broadband and broadband and ultra-wide bandwidth will offer so-called next generation network (NGN) – it is also thought to contribute to economic development and is supported by research empirical.
-Previously, indicating that fiber optic cable doubles the rate reached more than 10% of the high-tech level in the economic sectors Greenstein, Spiller and McMaster (1995) were related.
-Then, based on data obtained from the 21 OECD countries over a 20-year period, roller bearing Uever (2001) found evidence of a significant positive causal relationship between economic growth and Investment in broadband.
+Previously, fibre optic cable doubled the rate and reached more than 10% of the high-tech level in the economic sectors.
+Greenstein, Spiller and McMaster (1995) were related.
+Then, based on data obtained from the 21 OECD countries over a 20-year period, roller-bearing Uever (2001) found evidence of a significant positive causal relationship between economic growth and Investment in broadband.
 There is a critical mass of telecommunications infrastructure.
-Analysis, broadband penetration rate of a 10% increase was demonstrated as the average increase of 2.8% of GDP.
+Analysis, the broadband penetration rate of a 10% increase was demonstrated as the average increase of 2.8% of GDP.

-The competition between investment promotion and the presentation of trends, widely seen in the economic aspects of the telecommunications literature.
+The competition between investment promotion and the presentation of trends is widely seen in the economic aspects of the telecommunications literature.
 Laffont and Tirole (2000, p.7) “Overall, after the creation of infrastructure to encourage competition to improve social welfare and investors, there is a trade-off between encouraging investment in Infrastructure and protection: Many theoretical and empirical subject studies, most telecommunications and broadband regulation of the promotion of access to services and arrangements that try to light on interested in policy making.

 The document is organized as follows:

-Chapter 3, regulations and investments in telecommunications theoretical work provides a critical review.
+Chapter 3 Regulations and investments in telecommunications theoretical work provides a critical review.

-Chapter 4 summarizes the empirical data on retail and wholesale regulation.
+Chapter 4 Summarizes the empirical data on retail and wholesale regulation.

-In 2003, the government’s broadband programs to promote the “e-Japan” strategy of expanding subsidies for a wide range of operators, tax incentives and implied that a combination of low or no credit.
+In 2003, the government’s broadband programs promoted the “e-Japan” strategy of expanding subsidies for a wide range of operators’ tax incentives and implied a combination of low or no credit.
 Then, in 2004 and 2006, the strategy “Japan special” and government policy “IT strategy of the new strategy” and expansion of broadband in 2004 and 2006 “expand broadband” continued.
-In the European Union, the mid-term is necessary between the full deregulation of state intervention in the early 1990s, the EU-15 in the early days after telecommunications liberalization, the European Commission Decision on the arrangements for access to the network for the Member States.
-Germany, 1996, then Denmark in 1998, Italy started in the Netherlands in 1999 and 2000.
+In the European Union, the mid-term is necessary between the full deregulation of state intervention in the early 1990s, the EU-15 in the early days after telecommunications liberalization, and the European Commission Decision on the arrangements for access to the network for the Member States.
+Germany, in 1996, Denmark in 1998, and Italy started in the Netherlands in 1999 and 2000.
 2000, ULL law came into force in Europe: This is necessary that the separation of the network Local regulators designated by their National Regulatory Authority (NRA) said they have market power, and then the “new regulatory framework” has updated the regulatory framework with the ratification of the 2002 and expanded.

 SEARCH